Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/517_Super_Washing_Machines.md

 For example, for input [1,0,5], we know that evetually each washing machine should have 2 dresses.

-And the operation array is initially [-1, -2, 3], which means washing machine 1 need add one dress, washing machine 2 need add two dresses, and wahing machine 3 need give out 3 dresses.
+And the operation array is initially [-1, -2, 3], which means washing machine 1 need add one dress, washing machine 2 need add two dresses, and washing machine 3 need give out 3 dresses.
 Or in other words, washing machine 1 need one ADD operation, washing machine 2 need two ADD operations, and washing machine 3 need performe three GIVEAWAY operation.

 > Note that for the operation array, the number of GIVEAWAY operation is the same as the number of ADD operation, these two kinds operation basically neutralize each other.
 For example, for operation array [-1, 1], one ADD operation and one GIVEAWAY operation is needed and they paired up as one "move".